 Step 5: Sign the Participation Agreement at the 1st Joint Meeting,

-A sample copy of the Participation Agreement is available on this web site.
-The Agreement should be read carefully and it is usually discussed thoroughly at the first joint meeting.
+A copy of the Participation Agreement will be provided by each attorney.
+The Agreement should be read carefully and it is usually discussed thoroughly either before or at the first joint meeting.

 Step 6.
 Discuss Goals at the 1st Joint Meeting

 The goals for each party become the focal point of the process.
 They are the target that everyone watches as issues are discussed.
 The goals should be thought out in advance of the first meeting and the parties should carefully explore their short-term and long-term needs and objectives.
 The goals can be revised later during the process if something changes, but careful evaluation at the beginning makes meetings more efficient and effective in helping the parties.
 Click here to view a form that will help you formulate your goals.